-- (i) The QEWI shall file with the Department and submit a copy to the owner of the building a written report describing the result of the critical examination, clearly documenting all conditions noted during the inspection and stating that the inspection was performed and completed in accordance with the Administrative Code and this rule.
-A separate acceptable report must be prepared and filed for each building, even if it shares a Block and Lot number with other structures. - (ii) Technical information in the report shall adhere to and follow the sequence and the labeling of the report requirements as listed in subparagraph (iii) of this paragraph, and shall be provided on such forms and in such format as the Department shall require.
+(i) The QEWI [shall] must file with the Department [and submit a copy to the owner of the building] a written report describing the result of the critical examination, clearly documenting all conditions noted during the inspection and stating that the inspection was performed and completed in accordance with the Administrative Code and this rule.
+A separate acceptable report must be prepared and filed for each building with a control number, as provided by the Department, even if it shares a Block and Lot number with other structures.
+The QEWI must also submit a copy of the report to the owner of the building.

+- (ii) Technical information in the report [shall] must adhere to and follow the sequence and the labeling of the report requirements as listed in subparagraph (iii) of this paragraph, and [shall] must be provided on such forms and in such format as the Department [shall require] requires.
 Additional information may be provided.
-All letters (A O) shall be listed in the report.
-If a requirement is not applicable, this shall be indicated on the report under the relevant letter. - (iii) The report shall include an executive overview that shall consist of a summary of findings and recommendations, a concise statement of the scope of the inspection and findings, the conclusions and recommendations and a determination as to whether the building is categorized as "safe," "SWARMP," or "unsafe."
-The report shall also include, but shall not be limited to: - (A) The address, any a.k.a. addresses, Block and Lot number, the Building Identification Number ("BIN"), the landmark status of the building, the location from the nearest cross street, and a copy of the Property Profile Overview from the Buildings Information System ("BIS") found on the Department's website; - (B) The name, mailing address and telephone number of the owner of the building, or, if the owner is not an individual, the name, mailing address, telephone number, position/title of a principal of the owner; - (C) A description of the building, including the number of stories, height, plan dimensions, Certificate of Occupancy number if available, usage, and age and type of exterior wall construction; - (D) A detailed description of any settlements, repairs, or revisions to exterior enclosures since the previous report; - (E) A detailed description of the procedures used in making the critical examination;
+[All letters (A-O) shall be listed in the report.]
+If a requirement is not applicable, this [shall] must be indicated on the report [under the relevant letter]. - (iii) The report [shall] must include an executive overview that [shall consist] consists of a summary of findings and recommendations, a concise statement of the scope of the inspection and findings, the conclusions and recommendations and a determination as to whether the building is categorized as "safe," "SWARMP," or "unsafe."
+The report [shall] must also include, but [shall] not be limited to: - (A) The address, any a.k.a. addresses, Block and Lot number, the Building Identification Number ("BIN"), the landmark status of the building, and the location from the nearest cross street[, and a copy of the Property Profile Overview from the Buildings Information System ("BIS") found on the Department's website]; - (B) The name, mailing address and telephone number of the owner of the building, or, if the owner is not an individual, the name, mailing address, telephone number, position/title of a principal of the owner; - (C) A description of the building, including the number of stories, height, plan dimensions, Certificate of Occupancy number if available, usage, and age and type of exterior wall construction, specifying all materials present in the exterior wall; - (D) A detailed description of any distress, settlements, repairs, or revisions to exterior enclosures since the previous report, including, but not limited to, settlement, splitting or fracturing, displacement, bulging, cracking of any exterior wall elements, loosening of metal anchors and supports, water entry, movement of lintel or shelf angles, or other defects or changes; - (E) A detailed description of the procedures used in making the critical examination: - (F) [A detailed description of] The following information: - 1.
+The extent and location of all physical examinations performed, including odd-numbered cycle cavity wall probes; - The names, addresses, telephone numbers, and license or registration numbers for riggers, contractors, and [other] consultants involved in the critical examination;